toughpixels/monticello/content/_index.md

 NeighborSpace visited the garden joining the NeighborSpace program began in 2008.
 Established as a NeighborSpace garden, the gardeners received support for building six more raised beds, completed in 2011.

 There are movies in the garden, an annual block party, and a beautiful mosaic sign made with from neighborhood children.
+See more past and future events at our [Facebook](https://www.facebook.com/monticellogarden).